the-mikedavis/randompolygons/java/README.md

     }
 };
 ```
-Moreover, the vertices are already in sorted order (either clockwise or anti-clockwise), which means that you can draw a shape using an implementation of this psuedocode:
+Moreover, the vertices are already in sorted order (clockwise), which means that you can draw a shape using an implementation of this psuedocode:

 ```
 //assuming 0 indexing